0x73746F66/trivialsec-trivialscan-lambda/src/config/rules/issue_1.9.md

 By default, most servers still support outdated and known vulnerable protocols, typically for backwards compatibility with equally outdated web browser software

-This is known as an insecure default and could lead to trivial attacks against default or misconfigured servers
+This is known as an insecure default and could lead to trivial attacks against default or miss-configured servers